- Group Management Report

 Research & Development

 The Company’s registered share capital equals EUR 2,235,000 and is divided into 2,235,000 no-par value bearer shares.
 Each such share represents a notional share of the registered share capital of EUR 1.00.
 Each share entitles the holder to a single vote.
-Shareholders may exercise their rights and cast their votes at the Annual Shareholders’ Meeting in accordance with the Company’s articles of association and the statutory rules.
+Shareholders may exercise their rights and cast their votes at the Annual Shareholders’ Meeting by the Company’s articles of association and the statutory rules.

 The Executive Board is authorised, however, with the consent of the Supervisory Board, to exclude the shareholders’ pre-emptive right to subscribe shares in the following cases: